ans-group/cli/README.md

 ## Releasing

-`goreleaser` is used to release the provider on Github.
+`goreleaser` is used to release the CLI on Github.

 First, we'll obtain our GPG fingerprint: